Kuwait to host Sudan donor meeting

-January 19, 2019 (KHARTOUM) - Kuwait will host a conference to support the transitional government in Sudan to achieve economic reforms and build-up democratic regime in the country after the 30-year rule of general al-Bashir that devastated the country.
+January 19, 2019 (KHARTOUM) - Kuwait will host a donor conference to support the transitional government in Sudan to achieve economic reforms and build-up democratic regime in the country after the 30-year rule of general al-Bashir that devastated the country.

 Last December, the Friend of Sudan group decided to hold the meeting in April but it did not determine where.